kisslerlab/kisslerlab.github.io/_pages/research.md

 title: "Research"
 ---

 Our lab is dedicated to __improving society's ability to prepare for, manage, and heal from infectious disease outbreaks__ using mathematical models, statistical inference, and digital technology.
+See a full list of publications at Stephen's [Google Scholar](https://scholar.google.com/citations?hl=en&user=09rvmTIAAAAJ&view_op=list_works&authuser=1&sortby=pubdate) page.

 ## Research interests